HVAC Maintenance & Humidity with TR Miller Heating, Cooling & Plumbing4 minute read

 We all know how harsh winter air can be.
 While you may think your indoor air is ready to keep you safe in the coming season, do you know if your humidity is properly taken care of?
-We talked to Brian Sloan, president of TR Miller Heating, Cooling & Plumbing, to get the facts and shed some light on the benefits of Healthy Humidity with AprilAire whole-house humidifiers for your home and your overall wellness.
+We talked to Brian Sloan, president of TR Miller Heating, Cooling & Plumbing, to get the facts and shed some light on the benefits of Healthy Humidity with AprilAire whole-house humidifiers for your home and HVAC maintenance.

 Thank you for talking to us, Brian.
 Can you start by telling us about TR Miller?
 Where in the U.S. do you provide service?
 How long have you been in business, and when did you start working with AprilAire?